erikaulin/erikaulin.github.io/_posts/2015-09-10-CrashPlanPROe.markdown

 #### Starting the Container

 Now you can click Container and you should see the code42 container.
 If its not activated click the power on icon.
-This part will take a wile as it will download the binary's and setup a default environment.
+This part will take a while as it will download the binary's and setup a default environment.

 ![Folder Stucture](/assets/images/code42/code42_docker_container.png)

-Once the service is up and running you can see that the folder's you created have been filled with data.
+Once the service is up and running you can see that log files in the log folder you created.

 ![Folder Stucture](/assets/images/code42/code42_logs.png)